ONLYOFFICE/onlyoffice-jira/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Installing Jira ONLYOFFICE integration app
+## Installing ONLYOFFICE app for Jira

 Upload the compiled ***target/onlyoffice-jira-app.jar*** to Jira on the `Manage apps` page.